dbdahl/qslice/README.md

-# Cucumber Package
+# Qslice Package

 Functions to facilitate implementing the quantile slice sampler and other popular slice samplers.
 Package includes utility functions for specifying psueudo-targets, for diagnostics, and for tuning.

 This repository has two parts found in two different directories.
-The **cucumber** directory has the code needed to run each slice sampler (GESS, Latent, Stepping Out, Quantile).
+The **qslice** directory has the code needed to run each slice sampler (GESS, Latent, Stepping Out, Quantile).
 The **samCode** directory has all the code to run the simulations used to compare each of the sampling methods.

 The **samCode** directory contains sub-directories for the G prior simulation study and each of the standard targets that were tested, standard normal, gamma, and inverse gamma.
 Each sub-directory has README files that explain each script.